 - J-League 3D Stadium, a soccer game by J-Wing which was scheduled for release on March 20, 1996.

-- Mighty Morphin' Power Rangers... yeah, we know.
-Bandai was in charge of making this game, which was scheduled for release in Fall 1995 but was later delayed to Winter 1996.
+- Mighty Morphin' Power Rangers, developed by Bandai, which was scheduled for release in Fall 1995 but was later delayed to Winter 1996.
 Possibly cancelled due to the then-imminent launch of successor series Power Rangers Zeo.

 - Night Landing, a game by Pow.
 Other than that... nobody knows what it is.